BambooTracker/BambooTracker/README.md

 - SCCI team for SCCI libraries
 - Gary P. Scavone and others for RtMidi libraries
 - Thanks Alexey Khokholov (Nuke.YKT) and Jean Pierre Cimalando for Nuked OPN-Mod emulation
+- Jean Pierre Cimalando and Olivier Humbert for French translation
 - And everyone who helps this project!